 The Separation of Powers: {Explained}

 For much of the past 75 years, judges have wrongly deferred to a regulatory agency’s interpretation of laws it is charged with carrying out, regulations the agency created, and the agency’s factual determinations when it brings enforcement actions against ordinary Americans.
-The courts have sometimes defended this deference as a show of respect or comity to a coordinate branch of government, but in many cases, such deference to a regulatory agency is at the expense of being a neutral or fair arbiter.
+The courts have sometimes defended this deference as a show of respect or comity to a coordinate branch of government, but in many cases, such deference to a regulatory agency undermines the courts’ ability to be a neutral or fair arbiter.
 It amounts to systemic bias in favor of the government and against private citizens.

 In showing “deference,” judges abdicate their duty to “say what the law is.”
 They also fail to render independent, impartial judgments when they put a thumb on the scale in favor of the government.
 That violates a judge’s duty and subverts the adversarial system of adjudication that has been central to Anglo-American legal tradition for centuries.

-Other rulings specify the deference courts should apply when they consider an agency’s interpretation of its own rules.
-Until recently, the two principal cases in this area were Bowles v.
+Courts have long applied a different, more deferential standard when considering an agency’s interpretation of its own rules.
+Until 2019, the two principal cases in this area were Bowles v.
 Seminole Rock & Sand Co.
 (1945) and Auer v.
 Robbins (1997).
 They held that an agency’s interpretation of its own rules receives extraordinary deference.
 In Kisor v.
 Wilkie (2019), the Court significantly departed from the Seminole Rock/Auer approach to deference, even though it did not explicitly overrule these cases.
-Kisor holds that an agency’s interpretation of its own rules only receives deference if (1) the rule is unclear and (2) the agency’s interpretation is reasonable, foreseeable, official, and reflects its particular knowledge and skill set.
+Kisor holds that an agency’s interpretation of its own rules receives deference only if (1) the rule is unclear and (2) the agency’s interpretation is reasonable, foreseeable, official, and reflects its particular knowledge and skill set.

 United States v.
 Mead (2001) and Skidmore v.
 Swift & Co.
 (1944) govern the level of deference given to informal agency interpretations, such as interpretative rules, policy statements, informal adjudications, advisory letters, and policy briefs.
 When looking at these informal agency interpretations, the court defers to the agency only to the extent its reasoning has the power to persuade, i.e., Skidmore/Mead deference is not necessarily very deferential.